Winter lodge adventures on a budget

 These non-profit centers are the low-cost Club Meds of the north woods, offering all-inclusive weekend packages that include lodgings, meals and winter fun — cross-country skiing, snowshoeing, ice fishing, even wolf-tracking and sled-dog mushing.

-Here are some great budget adventures in 2017.
+Here are some great winter adventures in 2020.

 © Beth Gauper